 Do you know all the words to "The Circle of Life?"
 Did you fall for Channing Tatum in She's the Man?
 Are you still waiting for someone to serenade you with "Can't Take My Eyes Off You" like Heath Ledger did in 10 Things I Hate About You?
 If you answered yes to any of these questions, then let me tell you: you're a Shakespeare fan!
-The Bard, who would have turned 450 today, has been relevant for centuries, including while we were all coming of age.
+The Bard, who would have turned 452 on Saturday (the 400th anniversary of his death!), has been relevant for centuries, including while we were all coming of age.
 Find out what plays these nostalgia-inducing movies were inspired by below.

 The Lion King Is Based on Hamlet